lrgr/multifactorial-immune-response/README.md

 <img src='http://multifactorial-immune-response.lrgr.io/fig3.png?raw=true'>

-**Figure 3**: Distributions of biomarker values in patients with and without durable clinical benefit (defined as ≥ 6 months of progression-free survival): (a) predicted number of expanded TIL clones; (b) missense SNV count; (c) expressed neoantigen count; and, (d) percentage of tumor infiltrating immune cells found to be PD-L1-positive.
+**Figure 3**: Distributions of biomarker values in patients with and without durable clinical benefit (DCB, defined as ≥ 6 months of progression-free survival): (a) predicted number of expanded TIL clones; (b) missense SNV count; (c) expressed neoantigen count; and, (d) percentage of tumor infiltrating immune cells found to be PD-L1-positive.
+When each biomarker alone is used for triage, the patients highlighted in red must be treated to ensure all DCB patients are treated.